bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 This release is a big step forward, significantly improving the type safety of our `@atproto/api` package.
 Let’s take a look at the highlights:

-- **Lexicon derived interfaces now have an explicitly defined `$type` property**, allowing to properly discriminate unions.
+- **Lexicon derived interfaces now have an explicitly defined `$type` property**, allowing proper discrimination of unions.
 - **Lexicon derived `is*` utility methods no longer unsafely type cast their input**.
 - **Lexicon derived `validate*` utility methods now return a more precise type**.